 - Performs clinical responsibilities in alignment with The Joint Commission (TJC), Health Resources and Services Administration (HRSA) and YVFWC requirements.

 - Education: Bachelor’s Degree in a social service field such as Social Work, Behavioral Sciences, Psychology, or Child Development.
-Associate’s Degree in Nursing with two years’ experience working in community social services, public health services, crisis intervention, outreach or linkage programs.
+Associate’s Degree with two years’ experience working in community social services, public health services, crisis intervention, outreach or linkage programs.
 High school/GED and four years’ experience working in community social services, public health services, crisis intervention, outreach or linkage programs.

 - Professional Licenses/Certificates/Registration: Valid Driver’s License and proof of automobile liability insurance coverage.